Getting Started with MCXW23-EVK

 28. Build and flash application using MCUXpresso IDE - fig 17

-29. You can connect the demo to the IoT Toolbox app by following the steps shown in the Plug it in video from section 1
+29. You can connect the demo to the IoT Toolbox app by following the steps shown in the video found in the Plug It In section of this Getting Started guide

 4. Create